QuentinRa/blog.quentinra.dev/info/assembly/index.md

 # Assembly (ARM)

-You will usually run some programs on your computer.
-These programs are written in the machine language, so many 0 and 1.
-The level higher than binary code is assembly.
-That's aw human-readable language of the machine code.
-You may use that a lot of you do what we call "reverse-engineering" like exploring the code of a program.
+You will usually run a program on your computer.
+This is a binary, meaning a file written in the machine language, and made only of 0 and 1.
+It's quite unreadable for us, so we introduced a language on level above: assembly.
+You may see it a lot of you do what we call "reverse-engineering" meaning exploring the code of a compiled program.

-You can learn about Intel assembly but here we will learn about ARM processor assembly language.
+In this course, we will learn about ARM assembly (you may also want to look at Intel Assembly).
 The reason for that choice is because the RISC family of processors whose ARM belongs to is still quite used.

 <hr class="sl">

 ## Introduction

 First, you need a RISC kind of processor.
 If you got a raspberry (cost is around 30$) then you should use it.
-You can also use this
-[great (yet not useful here) tool](https://azm.azerialabs.com/) to write some code but you won't be able to compile it.
+You can also use this [great (yet not useful here) tool](https://azm.azerialabs.com/) to write some code, but you won't be able to compile it.

 The commands that we will use are

-* ``as``: assemble, create a `.o` file
+* `as`: assemble, create a `.o` file
-* ``ld``: link, create a `.out` file
+* `ld`: link, create a `.out` file

-If you got good eyes, you should have noticed that this is the same that in C, with ``gcc -c``(.o) and `gcc` (.out).
-You can mix assembly code with ``C`` code and doing that helped me quite a lot to learn assembly, like writing the code in ``C`` then removing a function in C and writing it in ``ARM``
-(so I didn't have to write everything is looking for the issue when the program was not working).
+If you got good eyes, you should have noticed that this is the same that in C, with `gcc -c`(.o) and `gcc` (.out).
+You can mix assembly code with `C` code and doing that helped me quite a lot to learn assembly, like writing the code in `C` then removing a function in C and writing it in `ARM` (so I didn't have to write everything is looking for the issue when the program was not working).

 <hr class="sr">

 ## Start writing some code

-You will write a file ``.s`` then you can do
+You will write a file `.s` then you can do

 ```bash
 # file.o